fhircast/sandbox.js/README.md

 ### Amazon
 In AWS, you can use the 'Elastic Beanstalk' deployment to create a WebApp.
-Deployment is done by uploading a zip file of the source drirectory.
+Deployment is done by uploading a zip file of the source directory.

 Environment variables are set in the AWS console:
 ![amazon](/images/amazon.png)